Backmed-exchange is active! See below for subscription information.

 Subscribe now to the MLA-hosted backmed-exchange email list and share your uneeded journals with your colleagues.

-How to Subscribe to the backmed-exchange Email List
+How to subscribe to the backmed-exchange forum/email list

-- You should receive a confirmation email to complete your subscription.
-If you do not receive an email in a few minutes, please check your spam or junk box.
+- You will receive a confirmation and password (if you do not receive, please check your spam or junk box, or email us.)

 Guidelines were agreed to by the BACKMED subscriber community in 2003.
 Many thanks to Mark McKenney for providing copies!
 Minor editorial and fact changes have been made to reflect the changed hosting and name of the list.